sunzhida/MetaMap/README.md

 ## Run

 1. Download the source code, the database and the images *from [release](https://github.com/sunzhida/projects_MetaBoard_system/releases/latest)*.
-(Cloning the project is not advised, as historical git snapshots contain the entire image database and is huge.
-Downloading from release will not have this issue.)
-(No kidding, ~2.5G.)
+(Cloning the project is not advised, as historical git snapshots contain a huge image database.
+However, downloading from the release will not have this issue.)
+(No kidding, the entire image database is ~2.5G.)
-2. Put `database.db` at project root.
-Extract the `img` folder to `<project>/app/static/`.
+2. Put `database.db` at project root, and extract the `img` folder to `<project>/app/static/`.
 The final structure looks like
 ```
 <project>